 Benefits: You will make great and lasting friendships in orchestra.
-On top of that, you'll have the joy of being able to perform fun and exciting music with a group of your practice on instrument.
-Who should take this course: Any 7th or 8th grader may sign up.
-No experience required.
+On top of that, you'll have the joy of being able to perform fun and exciting music with a group of your peers.

 A word from the teacher: We welcome all students who would like to learn a stringed instrument to take this class.
 Come join in the fun!
-Homework Requirements: Daily
+Homework Requirements: Daily practice on instrument.